Chernov's skink

 Chernov's skink (Ablepharus chernovi) is a species of skink, a lizard in the family Scincidae.
 The species is endemic to northern Eurasia.

 Geographic range

 A. chernovi is native to Armenia, eastern Turkey, northern Syria, and the valleys of the Arax River and the Hrazdan River in the Caucasus.
+Records from Syria may represent another species, A. rueppellii.

 Conservation status

 A. chernovi was included in Red Data Book of the USSR in 1984, and in that of Armenia three years later.

 Etymology

 The specific name, chernovi, is in honour of Russian herpetologist Sergius Alexandrovich Chernov.

 Subspecies

 Four subspecies of Ablepharus chernovi are recognized as being valid, including the nominotypical subspecies.